Honouring the work across generationsSaturday, 12th September 2020

 Lorraine and Bill (William John) Pole (ext 1934) were the backbone of an emerging parent group in the 1950s who were instrumental in raising funds to build a physical education centre that included a swimming pool and gymnasium.
 The building was opened in 1960.

 A highlight of these fundraising efforts was an annual fair on the school oval.
-The event was advertised in shop windows across Melbourne and was a highlight of the city’s social calendar.
+The event was advertised in shop windows across Melbourne and was a much anticipated event on the city’s social calendar.
 According to the 1953 edition of the Unicorn the ambitious event, featured highland dancing, Punch & Judy shows, pony rides, merry-go-rounds and displays of fancy work, knitting, cake decorating and archery.
 No one worked harder at these events than Bill and Lorraine, who organised teams of Old Boy and parent volunteers for the stalls.
 Bill was well known for his BBQs that he constructed from three huge 44-gallon drums.
 Besieged by the hungry MHS boys at lunchtime, he and his team of volunteers cooked literally hundreds of chops and sausages each year.
 Thanks to the leadership of Lorraine and Bill, in 1953 alone the fair raised £1,706 pounds (equivalent to $63,000 today).

 The Pole’s also served on numerous committees and boards.
 Bill was an active member of the Old Boys Association.
 He was President between 1971 to 1979 and was made an Honorary Life Member.
 He was also involved in the Old Boys Football Club as a player and later served as President.
 Lorraine was a founder of the Parents & Friends Association, that is still active today, joining in 1959 and holding the position of Vice President from 1962 to 1967.
 Lorraine unfortunately, never had the opportunity to be President, as in the pre-women’s liberation era, this position could only be held by a man!
 Lorraine also served on the School Council from 1959 to 1979.